 investigate the Standard Model of matter, including:

-- The Standard Model states that all matter is composed of small elementary particles that exist on their own or in groups to:
+What is the Standard Model of Matter?The discovery of new fundamental particles led scientists to propose the Standard Model of Matter.
+The Standard Model states that all matter is composed of small fundamental particles that exist on their own or in groups to:

 - Form other subatomic particles